 Schools will be notified of application approvals via TRACS in August.

 How to submit the descriptive text for approved TCEA applicants

-Once an application has been approved by TASC, schools should draft the descriptive text for the student’s Certificate.
+Once an application has been approved by TASC, schools begin compiling information on each student in readiness for the descriptive text that will appear on the student’s certificate.

 The completed draft descriptive text for each approved applicant should be uploaded via TRACS by 15 October.